 - What consultation takes place with auditees and the general workforce;

 - How the audits are planned and implemented;

 - The format for reporting audits.

 The organization must select auditors and conduct audits to ensure objectivity and the impartiality of the audit process.
 It can establish objectivity and impartiality of the internal audit process by creating a process that separates auditors’ roles as internal auditors from their normal assigned duties.
-Alternatively, it can utilize the services of external companies to conduct their internal audit programme.
+Alternatively, it can utilize the services of external companies to conduct its internal audit program.
 After the audit is complete the auditors must ensure that the results of the audits are reported to relevant managers.
-In addition, relevant audit results must be reported to workers; where they exist, to workers’ representatives and to other relevant interested parties.
+In addition, relevant audit results must be reported to workers; where they exist, to workers’ representatives, and to other relevant interested parties.
 The organization must take action to address nonconformities in a timely and efficient manner and continually improve its OH&S performance.
-The audit report should be clear, precise and comprehensive.
-The organization must retain documented information as evidence of the implementation of the audit programme and the audit results.
+The audit report should be clear, precise, and comprehensive.
+The organization must retain documented information as evidence of the implementation of the audit program and the audit results.

 When: Internal audit should be done at planned intervals, or whenever it is deemed required, or beneficial to your ISO 45001 system.

 Who: The standard requires that the internal auditor must be impartial and objective.
 Auditor selection is critical.
 The auditor must be experienced and, if possible, formally trained.
 The auditor must also be aware of the company’s OHSMS Policy, objectives, and performance.
 As the internal audit process is so critical, many organizations use external advice from an expert for internal audit purposes.

 How: All relevant information in terms of “input” to the process should be available to the internal auditor.
 The auditor will also need OHSAS performance outputs, risk assessment information and results, desired OHSMS objectives, and stakeholder input.